JasterV/grpc-slides/docs/learning_grpc.md

 note:

+- Build on top of Tower
-It has first class support for async/await.
+- It has first class support for async/await.

-The main goal of tonic is to provide a generic gRPC implementation over HTTP/2 framing.

-Codegen tools need to be used to generate the client and server stubs that will encode and decode the binary data and deal with other gRPC features such as streaming.

 ---
 ## Features